mliebelt/pgn-viewer/plan.md

 * What support is available from chess.js?
 The following should be clarified:
   * Disambiguation: is that necessary or not?
 Examples: Nd7, Ng8, move Nf6 is not clear.
     But when white pins the black Nd7, then Nf6 does not need disambiguation.
+  * I have read that this depends on reading moves (more lax, that means there may be additional information there that is not needed, which is no error).
+Writing is more strict, and there disambiguation should only used if necessary, and only there.

 #### Different move styles (working)